alex88ridolfi/Dracula/README.md

 Thus, the gap tags must be commented out, and the JUMPs around it cannot be commented out.
 Note that the JUMP statements around each GAP statement should be offset by two lines, as in the example above, because that is what the dracula.sh script assumes, so that it can comment them out properly when needed.

-IMPORTANT: as in sieve.sh, and in the manual connection before it, it is important that at least one TOA is outside the JUMP statements.
-This acts a phase reference for the fit, which won't be stable if you don't have at least one TOA outside the groups bracketed with JUMPs (which are the ones you can connect).
-This can be a fake TOA, a copy of the first or last TOAs, or a particulra data set that is too different from the others to allow phase connection.

-After that, edit the script itself: enter your TEMPO directory, the parth to the tempo executable, basedir, rundir, timfile, parfile information at the top of the script (as in the sieve.sh script) and e-mail, if you want the solutions to be e-mailed to you and not to me.
-Edit too the chi2 threshold for acceptable solutions (bu defult this is 2.0).
-If you're continuing work from sieve.sh, please change the file with the TOAs, as shown above.
+After that, edit the dracula.sh script itself: enter your $TEMPO directory, the path to the tempo executable, basedir, rundir, timfile, parfile information at the top of the script (as in the sieve.sh script) and e-mail, if you want the solutions to be e-mailed to you and not to me.
+Edit too the chi2 threshold for acceptable solutions (by defult this is 2.0).
+If you're continuing work from sieve.sh, please change the file with the TOAs, as described above.

 Then, finally, make it run, by simply calling the script!